A Simple Expat Guide to Portugal Visa and Residency

 What About Medical Coverage for Expats in Portugal

-If you are moving to Portugal, it is also vital that you obtain a global health plan that will fully cover you while living in Portugal, but even back home and throughout Europe.
+If you are moving to Portugal, it is also vital that you obtain health plan for Portugal that will fully cover you while living in Portugal, but even back home and throughout Europe.
 While you might be able to get covered locally, a lot of expatriates will want access to private medical services both in Portugal and beyond.
 We offer some great tips on international health insurance, but a great resource and way to get a quote and apply are via Expat Financial.